opticdev/optic/docs/generate-openapi.md

 Optic will keep generating and patching your OpenAPI specification in the correct places.

 ### Bring your existing OpenAPI specification
-Optic works the valid OpenAPI specification 3.0 and 3.1 files you already have.
+Optic works with your valid, existing OpenAPI specification 3.0 and 3.1 files.
 Teams that write their OpenAPI specifications by hand and work "design-first" use Optic to verify that new API endpoints are built to spec and existing ones aren't changed.

 ---